 Castings (MTs) | 14,400 | 57% | 18,600 | 69% |

-While overall capacities for Sheet Metals and Machining have expanded, their utilization percentages have seen a dip.
+While overall capacities for Sheet Metals and Machining have expanded, their utilization percentages have seen a dip in Q1FY26 compared to Q1FY25.
 This implies that the newly acquired capacities are yet to be fully ramped up and absorbed.
 The silver lining here is the significant headroom for future volume growth without immediate, substantial new capital expenditure in these areas.
-The Castings segment, however, bucked the trend, showing an increase in utilization, reflecting the strong volume growth driven by the Dakshin Foundry acquisition.
+The Castings segment, however, bucked the trend, showing a notable increase in utilization from 57% to 69%, reflecting the strong volume growth driven by the Dakshin Foundry acquisition and increasing domestic demand, particularly from the railway sector.

-Pitti Engineering’s Q1FY26 earnings demonstrated robust operational performance but faced pressure from other factors.
+Pitti Engineering’s Q1FY26 earnings demonstrated robust operational performance but faced pressure from the costs associated with its aggressive growth strategy.

 Q1FY26 Financial Highlights (Rs.
 Crs)